mletenay/home-assistant-goodwe-inverter/README.md

     #network_timeout: 2
     #network_retries: 3
     #scan_interval: 30
-    #inverter_type: ET           # One of ET, EH, ES, EM, DT, NS, XS or None to detect inverter type automatically
+    #inverter_type: ET           # One of ET, EH, ES, EM, DT, NS, XS, BP or None to detect inverter type automatically
     #sensor_name_prefix: GoodWe
     #include_unknown_sensors: false
 ```

 The type (and communication protocol) of inverter can be detected automatically, but it is generally recommended to explicitly specify the `inverter_type` to improve startup reliability and performance.
-One of ET, EH, ES, EM, DT, NS, XS can be specified.
+One of ET, EH, ES, EM, DT, NS, XS, BP can be specified.

 The UDP communication is by definition unreliable, so when no response is received by specified time (`network_timeout` config parameter),
 the command will be re-tried up to `network_retries` times.